 If you come by car or rent a car in Stockholm you may park at Park-and-Ride facilities, in parking garages or on designated street parking.
 If your car is registered in Sweden you are obliged to pay a congestion charge in the Stockholm inner city.

 It's easy to rent a car in Stockholm.
 Most major international car rental companies have offices and rental locations at all of Stockholm's airports.
 It's possible to book ahead of time or at the airport.
 To rent a car you will need a national driving license and a valid passport.
 Stockholm's inner city has road tolls for Swedish-registered vehicles, so be sure to ask if tolls are included in the price.

 To take advantage of the low day price, you must park at a Park-and-Ride between 05:00 and 09:00.
-You'll find a Park-and-Ride map to the right (in Swedish only).
-Click on each address on the list to get a detailed map of the areas.
+You'll find a Park-and-Ride map in the links below.

 Parking in town

 There are plenty of parking garages in the inner city, especially in Norrmalm.
 Some parking garages charge for the time you have parked as you are leaving.
 The price is often between SEK 85 and 120 per hour on weekdays.
 A daily fee (24h) at a garage in the city is usually somewhere in the vicinity of SEK 300.

 If you park in designated street parking, pay attention to the signs.
 Most places where you are allowed to park on the street have signs at the entrance to each neighborhood.
 Street parking meters charge by the hour; most take VISA and MasterCard.

 Charge stations for electrical cars